-Board of Administration Los Angeles City Employees' Retirement System 202 W. 1st Street.
-Suite 500 Los Angeles, CA 90012-4401
+Board of Administration Los Angeles City Employees' Retirement System 202 W. 1st Street, Suite 500 Los Angeles, CA 90012-4401

-We are pleased to submit this Actuarial Valuation and Review of Other Postemployment Benefits (OPEB) as of June 30, 2020.
-The report summarizes the actuarial data used in the valuation, establishes the Actuarially Determined Contribution (ADC) for the Fiscal Year 2021/2022, and analyzes the preceding year's experience.
+We are pleased to submit this Actuarial Valuation and Review of Other Postemployment Benefits (OPEB) as of June 30, 2021.
+The report summarizes the actuarial data used in the valuation, establishes the Actuarially Determined Contribution (ADC) for the Fiscal Year 2022/2023, and analyzes the preceding year's experience.
 This report was based on the census and unaudited financial data provided by the System and the terms of the Plan as summarized in Exhbit III.
-The actuarial calculations were completed under the supervision of Thomas Bergman, ASA, MAAA, Enrolled Actuary and Andy Yeung, ASA, MAAA, FCA, Enrolled Actuary.
-The health care trend and other related medical assumptions have been reviewed by Paul Sadro, ASA, MAAA.
+The actuarial calculations were completed under the supervision of Andy Yeung, ASA, MAAA, FCA, Enrolled Actuary.
+The health components were completed under the supervision of Mary Kirby, FSA, MAAA, FCA.